mysql/mysql-ndb-operator/docs/notes.md

   Other flavours are TCP connections transfering config changes directly to the side car.

+  Common problem remains that ndb_mgmd requires both ndb_mgmd to be stopped simultaneously and started then with the new config version.

 * Option #2 - container recreation

   Ndb operator re-creates the mgmd pods every time the config changes.

+  and

   Config file is re-created from env variables inside mgmd container or its sidecar.

+  or

+  Config file is re-created with an initContainer from Ndb object.

+For the first version simplest is to use Option #2 with an initContainer creating a new config.ini from an Ndb object.

-Both options allow to keep the original ndb image unchanged by running in a side car.
+Both options allow to keep the original ndb image unchanged by running in a side car or separate container.

 ## config versioning